UBC-STAT/stat-545-guidebook/README.md

 Here are some philosophies that will get you far in data analytic work.
 We will be revisiting these over and over again.

-- Embrace plain text (as opposed to rich text) when authoring.
-(What is plain text?)
+- Embrace plain text.
-- Think in terms of source and output, and remember that source is real.
+- Source is real.
+Think in terms of source and output.
-- Your stuff should be reproducible.
+- Your analysis should be reproducible.
 Document, test, and leave a breadcrumb trail (version control), even when you are the only collaborator.

 ## Conversation, and Getting Help